Passive Houses

 air quality in healthy homes

-Airtightness prevents air leakage, maintains a consistent internal climate, and reduces the need for excessive extra heating and cooling, making its passive cooling ideal for Perth homes.
+A Passive House must be airtight to control excess humidity and maintain internal air quality.
+Exceptional airtightness prevents air leakage, maintains a consistent internal climate, and reduces the need for excessive extra heating and cooling, making its passive cooling ideal for Perth homes.

 airtightness in house design by trueline homes